A fully-loaded two day model horse show extravaganza in Georgetown, TX, just North of Austin, TX! A gala of glamorous

 Check out our Cafe Press shop and get your show gear today!
 Midwinters Ball or NAMHSA Region 5

 Tags: Front of tags should have only the model's entry number, breed and gender showing (name is optional).
 See example at right, XYZ being your number, 001 being your horse's number.
 Only this side should be where the judge can see it.
 Back of tags may have your name and the horse's name so you can ID them.
-You can look up your show entrant number on the EMCAT web page at http://starhold.150m.com/numbers.htm or ask Daralyn Wallace for one if you don't already have one.
+You can find your show entrant number or get a number by emailing Daralyn Wallace.
+There is a list on the Region 5 Facebook page, https://www.facebook.com/groups/namhsaregion5/files/ but Daralyn has the most up-to-date one.

 Please email your horse list to Brad.
 It's much easier for him than typing it all in, and we want him to keep doing results for us.